 - making research outcomes accessible for users to adopt,

 - identifying pathways to reduce greenhouse gas emissions, and

 - enhancing understanding of sustainable growth.

-By invitation, I am currently advising the Asia-Pacific SDG Partnership (which consists of the United Nations ESCAP, the Asian Development Bank and UNDP) on "Transformation towards sustainable and resilient societies" (which is taking the SDGs and the New Urban Agenda to the next level), including contributions to the formulation of new policies, forthcoming high-level guidance for decision makers, key reports and an international conference in 2018.
+By invitation, I am currently advising the Asia-Pacific SDG Partnership on "Transformation towards sustainable and resilient societies" (which is taking the SDGs and the New Urban Agenda to the next level).
+Plans include contributions to the formulation of new policies, forthcoming high-level guidance for decision makers, key reports and an international conference in 2018.

-More recently, I have been involved in complex projects on nature-based solutions for inclusive urban regeneration and the food-water-energy nexus, forging large consortia with a number of European cities, including Brighton, Portsmouth, London, Brussels, Madrid, Amsterdam, Eindhoven, Mannheim, Gdansk, Rome, Lisbon, Uppsala and others.
+More recently, I have been involved in complex projects on 'Nature-based solutions for inclusive urban regeneration' and the 'Food-water-energy nexus', forging large consortia with a number of European cities, including Brighton, Portsmouth, London, Brussels, Amsterdam, Eindhoven, Mannheim, Gdansk, Rome, Lisbon, Uppsala and others.

 Postgraduate (PhD) thesis supervision; advanced research training.

 Guest lectures on architectural design theory and sustainable city design.

 New: MOOC 'Urban Lecture' my 15-mins podcast for UN-Habitat, see: www.unhabitat.org/tag/global-urban-lectures/

 - University of Sydney